 During the first few mornings, hordes of people make their way to Tongi by busses, boats, and trains.
 In Tongi, the main site of the congregation looks like an immense camping ground with one big tent where the participants camp for the three days of the event.
 Non-Muslims are not allowed in the camp.
 All three days, devotees gather 5 times a day for prayers, the rest of the time, they listen to lectures or enjoy themselves cooking, shopping, and hanging out with their friends.
 As one might expect at this type of Muslim event, very few women are in attendance.
 The meeting culminates in a “Munajat” (Final Prayer) when the entire population of Dhaka stops whatever they are doing to raise their hands and pray for world peace.
 It is an extraordinary thing to witness.

 Of course, as Bangladesh is well-known for overcrowded trains even in normal times, the Bishwa Ijtema has become an extreme example of this challenge.
-Pilgrims coming in are relatively easy to handle as they do not all arrive at the same time.
-Most of the devotees, however, leave the camp after the Final Prayer and are all anxious to be on their way.
-Special trains are added, though nowhere near enough, so people find space wherever they can with the young ones particularly enjoying riding on top of the trains.
-Needless to say, there is a lot of pushing and pulling and yelling, but somehow the entire scene of the trains departing is strangely festive.
+Pilgrims coming in are relatively easy to handle as they do not all arrive simultaneously.
+However, most of the devotees leave the camp after the Final Prayer and are anxious to be on their way.
+Special trains are added, though nowhere near enough, so people find space wherever they can, with the young enjoying riding on top of the trains.
+Needless to say, there is a lot of pushing, pulling, and yelling, but somehow the entire scene of the trains departing is strangely festive.
 I am still hoping that they all had a safe journey home.

 And may you all be safe in your home.